generate-cordova-package/generate-cordova-package-0.0.x/README.md

 # generate-cordova-package

-programmatically generate a Cordova package from interactive user input - with no templates involved - Cordova app only at this point
+programmatically generate a Cordova package from interactive user input - with no templates involved - Cordova app or currently non-functional Cordova plugin

 **Author:** Christopher J. Brody